lsst/dp0-2_lsst_io/dp0-delegate-resources/index.rst

 Both the Portal and Notebook tutorials are numbered in increasing in difficulty; feel free to skip any that don't interest you.

 **Prepare to do science with the Data Previews.**
-In the coming years, *real commissioning data* from Rubin Observatory will be released as Data Preview 1 (DP1) and DP2.
+In the coming years, *real commissioning data* will be released as Data Preview 1 (DP1) and DP2, as described in the `plans for early science with Rubin Observatory <https://lsst.org/scientists/early-science>`_.

-Use the simulated LSST-like data set of DP0 to prepare your custom analysis software in preparation for doing early science.
+Use the simulated LSST-like data set of DP0 to prepare your custom analysis software now, and be ready for early science with future data previews.

-Beyond these two main activities, all delegates are invited to take on additional activities that will inform and improve development of the RSP development, and/or extend and enhance the benefits of DP0 within the science community beyond the limited number of DP0 participants that Rubin Observatory is able to support.
+Beyond these two main activities, all delegates are invited to take on additional activities that will **inform and improve RSP development**, and/or **extend and enhance the benefits of DP0** within the science community beyond the limited number of DP0 participants that Rubin Observatory is able to support.

-Delegate activities are envisioned to be simple and enjoyable.
-They are completely voluntary and will not be tracked.
-Group work is encouraged, as are delegate-designed activities.
-Have fun!

 Inform and improve the RSP
 --------------------------